-These guided tours take you to Landmannalaugar in the Southern Highlands of Iceland.
-The mountain roads requires a modified 4×4 to cross some of the rivers to take you right to the heart of the Icelandic highlands.
+These guided tours take you to Landmannalaugar in the southern Highlands of Iceland.
+The mountain roads require a modified 4×4 to cross some of the rivers and take you right to the heart of the Icelandic highlands.

-Here you can book a summer tour online.
-The road in usually opens around mid-June.
+Here, you can book a summer tour online.
+The road usually opens around mid-June.

-There & back in a day from Reykjavik.
+There and back in a day from Reykjavik.

-The clay, painterly mountains and valleys of shale and streams at Landmannalaugar greet the visitor, gently at first, and then all at once in a magnificent panorama.
-The route in is littered with red or grey tinder cones and their weirdly veins of moss winding to their summits.
+The clay, painterly mountains, valleys of shale, and streams at Landmannalaugar greet the visitor gently at first, and then all at once in a magnificent panorama.
+The route is littered with red or grey tinder cones and their weirdly winding veins of moss winding to their summits.

-The campsite at Landmannalaugar is more like a rock concert than base camp with tents, jeeps, bicycles and hardy hiking folk – so many in such a remote location.
+The campsite at Landmannalaugar is more like a rock concert than a base camp, with tents, jeeps, bicycles, and hardy hiking folk—so many in such a remote location.
 The area is a perfect hiking zone.
-A hot spot for hiking photography and camping, Landmannalaugar is a Geothermal hot spot with fantastic rhyolite rocks with colourful painterly appearance.
+A hot spot for hiking, photography, and camping, Landmannalaugar is a geothermal hot spot with fantastic rhyolite rocks with a colourful, painterly appearance.